Jill Konrath

 There is one part of your strategy that I needed to substitute though - the action you're driving to at the end.

-I explain to my sales team that asking people to call you back is a bit obnoxious--even if there is value and reason.
-When you do that your prospects are left thinking, "Wait, you want me to call you? so you can pitch me?
+I explain to my sales team that asking people to call you back is a bit obnoxious - even if there is value and reason.
+When you do that your prospects are left thinking, "Wait, you want me to call you?
+So you can pitch me?
 You want me to stop doing my job and search for time in my calendar to give you so that you can sell me?
 Are you kidding?"

 Using your strategy increases response rates for sure, but even great emails will sometimes fail.
 This is why I take a different approach.